microchip-pic-avr-examples/dspic33c-can-tp/README.md

 This example shows how to configure the CAN-TP module in MCC Melody for different devices to interact over a CAN bus.
 This also shows how CAN-TP handles the messages over the CAN bus.

-The Given demos are set up to utilize specific boards defined in the required hardware section below.
+The given demos are set up to utilize specific boards defined in the required hardware section below.
 These demos utilize resources most boards have available (Leds, Buttons, and mikroBUS slot).
 This allows the project to be portable to other hardware.

 ## Related Documentation